A mainland Chinese firm with a presence in Hong Kong

 - No. of lawyers sitting as arbitrator:

-Lawyers at the firm have been advising foreign investors in China on disputes since the early days, but the international arbitration practice really came to the fore after the opening of the Beijing office in 2004 and the addition of new US-trained practitioners with deeper international experience.
+The firm has been advising foreign investors in China on disputes since the early days, but the international arbitration practice really came to the fore after the opening of the Beijing office in 2004 and the addition of new US-trained practitioners with deeper international experience.
 In 2007, the firm added former CIETAC deputy secretary general Ming Kang.

 Nowadays, the firm says the dispute resolution team consists of around 40 lawyers.
 Besides handling CIETAC work, it frequently teams up with leading foreign firms for ad hoc and institutional arbitrations under the major rules and provides expertise on Chinese law in overseas proceedings.
 It is also one of the few Chinese firms to have independently and successfully represented both Chinese and foreign clients in international arbitrations in Hong Kong and Singapore.